Travel Reviews, Approvals, and Restrictions

 - University-sponsored or supported travel to high-risk destinations is not restricted unless traveling with students.
-However, faculty and staff members are encouraged to seek advice from the Manager for International Travel and Security to develop steps to help mitigate risks.
+However, faculty and staff members are encouraged to seek advice from the Director of Global Travel Risk Management to develop steps to help mitigate risks.

 Access to Benefits

 - All staff are required—and all faculty are strongly encouraged—to register their travel plans, whether to a high-risk destination or otherwise.

-- Registered travelers are eligible for UR Travel Assistance Services, although some destinations are excluded from coverage.
+- Registered travelers are eligible for Rochester Travel Assistance Services, although some destinations are excluded from coverage.
 Failing to register your travel may impact access and eligibility for such services.

 - The University may evaluate and make recommendations regarding any trip interruption and/or evacuation.
 Faculty and staff who fail to heed instructions to interrupt or evacuate do so at their own risk and may forfeit emergency coverage, expense reimbursements, etc.

 - Am I required to submit a Travel Permission Request if I am traveling to my home country?

 All travel to high-risk destinations that is sponsored or supported by the University requires a Travel Permission Request regardless of your country of origin – although this is heavily factored into the review process.